MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 Select this option if you already have an existing Azure AD B2C tenant.
 Other details such as the initial domain name, country/region, and location are automatically updated.

 > [!NOTE]
 > Ensure the account you use to sign in to Power Apps has access to the Azure AD tenant that you want to use for configuring the B2C authentication.
+For information about adding different types of user accounts to Azure AD B2C tenant, go to [Overview of user accounts in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/user-overview).

 ![Select an existing Azure AD B2C tenant](media/authentication/b2c-tenant-select.png "Select an existing Azure AD B2C tenant")